ArbitRandomUser/MPVShow/readme.md

 ## MPVShow
 An mpv plugin to present videos as slideshows.

+Clone the repo and copy MPVShow.lua to `.config/.mpv/scripts` folder (if it doesnt exist make it) alternatively one can specify the location using `--script` when calling `mpv`

-MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` when you play  `youraweomsevideo.mp4`, This
+MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` in the current directory when you play  `youraweomsevideo.mp4`, This
-`.slinfo` file contains the information about the timestamps in the video as slides , more info on how to make the `.slinfo` file later
+`.slinfo` file contains the information about the timestamps in the video as slides,if `.slifno` file is not found it plays the file like a normal video, Info on how to make the `.slinfo` file follows...

-Ideally we want to auto-detect the filename when we open `yourawesomevideo.mp4`, but i could't get that working.
-For some reason `mp.getproperty("filename")` just didnt work :( .
-So right now manually setting `fname` in MPVShow.lua is the only way.
-The workflow as of now is to make a copy `MPVShow.lua` for every video with the variable `fname` changed to the video's filename.

-If you do get it working
-lemme know how .

 ## Usage
 The `.slinfo` file is a list of timestamps to mark